egenerse/master-thesis/content/apollon_reengineering.typ

 + The new client sends a synchronization request to the server.

-+ Existing clients respond by broadcasting their latest Yjs document state.
++ Existing clients respond by broadcasting their latest ydoc state.

-+ The new client receives and merges these updates into its local Yjs document.
++ The new client receives and merges these updates into its local ydoc.

 This bootstrapping ensures that the new client receives the most recent state from all participants.

 After initial synchronization, collaboration continues:

-+ When a client makes a local change, it updates its Yjs document.
++ When a client makes a local change, it updates its ydoc.

 + If sendBroadcastMessage is configured, the update is serialized and broadcasted to other clients over the WebSocket connection.

-+ Other clients receive the message, decode it, and apply the update to their local Yjs document using syncManager.handleReceivedData.
++ Other clients receive the message, decode it, and apply the update to their local ydoc using syncManager.handleReceivedData.

 *Message Format and Handling*: All broadcast messages are transmitted as Base64-encoded strings, making them easily serializable in JSON.
 Upon receiving a message: